Complete Guide to Fat Transfer Surgery: Techniques, Results, and Cost

 Your transferred fat needs to make a connection with your body's blood supply in order to take hold in its new location and flourish.
 Smoking prevents that from happening.
 Cigarettes affect the flow of oxygen and nutrients through the bloodstream, effectively crippling your body's ability to heal.

 For newly transferred fat, this means certain death.

 - Feed the fat

 During your recovery phase, your body will need extra calories to continue to provide your transferred fat with blood.
-Eating nutrient-rich foods with healthy fats will help your body form a lasting connection with the graft, and ensures most of it isn't re-absorbed.
+Eating nutrient-rich foods with healthy fats will help your body form a lasting connection with the graft and ensure most of it isn't re-absorbed.

-There isn't really a way to accurately predict how long the results of a fat graft will last, but under the right circumstances they can last for a very long time, with some surgeons claiming permanent results.
+There’s no real way to accurately predict how long the results of a fat graft will last, but under the right circumstances it can be for a very long time, with some surgeons claiming the results are essentially permanent.

-As with every medical and cosmetic procedure, fat grafts include a certain risk of side effects and complications.
-Far and away the most common side effects reported by patients are swelling and bruising, but other complications can be seen at both the donor and injection sites.
+As with every medical procedure, fat grafts include a certain element of risk or complications.
+The most common side effects reported by patients are swelling and bruising, but other complications can be seen at both the donor and injection sites.

-- Seroma or hematoma, which are blood or fluid accumulations under the skin
+- Seroma or hematoma, which are fluid or blood accumulations under the skin

 - Reaction to the anesthesia